 By breaking the process down into smaller components, the ironic effect can be an acceleration of the overall process.

 This step-based approach to buying CRM can lead to other benefits, such as uncovering previously unidentified business process automation needs earlier in the buying process.

 Scoping out a potential CRM project is a relatively short exercise.
 The duration depends on the complexity of the organization and the number of potential issues to be solved.
 Once a scope of work is defined, a CRM services company can provide a more refined estimate of what it will take to interview key stakeholders, examine existing systems and then document the detailed functional specifications for a CRM implementation.

 Business Process Mapping

-Mapping out business processes is a very useful exercise for determining CRM project focus.
+Mapping out business processes is useful for determining CRM project focus.
 This can be accomplished with visual tools such as flowcharts and swim lane diagrams.
 This exercise will ultimately help prospective CRM vendors to understand what desired business results to focus on in their presentations.
-This step will also serve to document some high level requirements.
+This step will also serve to document some high-level requirements.